sdwebui-extensions/LanPaint/README.md

 ## Benchmark Code

-For researchers looking for benchmark code, we provide the [code](https://colab.research.google.com/drive/1ZIySRlToPOZqrx-mCvbPpneToIk_y6LZ?usp=sharing) on colab with an implementation for stable diffusion 1.4 as well as some implementation of other inpaint methods.
+For researchers looking for benchmark code, we provide the [code](https://colab.research.google.com/drive/1ZIySRlToPOZqrx-mCvbPpneToIk_y6LZ?usp=sharing) (to be released) on colab with an implementation for stable diffusion 1.4 as well as some implementation of other inpaint methods.
 You can easily run it with a GPU version of colab.

 Note that the implementation in this code differs slightly from the ComfyUI version.
 Specifically, it lacks the `end_sigma` parameter, which stops the iteration at a particular noise level, and it does not support an independent CFG scale for the unmasked region.